 If you are a resident or citizen of one of these countries (Australia, Austria, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Netherlands, Norway, South Africa, Sweden, Switzerland, United Kingdom), the existence of these treaties is likely to present greater opportunities to reduce your estate and gift tax exposure.

 For Specific Estate Planning Guidance Tailored to Residents of Each Country Listed Below, Please Click the Link to that Page.

 Who Is Not Covered by Estate and Gift Tax Treaties?

 Some of the most active foreign investors in the U.S. are not covered by estate and gift tax treaties, including non-resident aliens from Brazil, Canada, China, Mexico, and most Asian, Central American, and South American nations.

-Regardless of your country of origin and whether it has entered into an estate or gift tax treaty with the U.S., we at Kevin J. Moore & Associates are available to assist you and your clients with your international estate planning needs.
+Regardless of your country of origin and whether it has entered into an estate or gift tax treaty with the U.S., we at KJMLAW Partners are available to assist you and your clients with your international estate planning needs.

-Please reach out to Kevin J. Moore for a no-cost consultation using the contact information below.
+Please reach out to International Estate Planning Attorney Kevin J. Moore for a no-cost consultation using the contact information below.